Global Forum on Investing in Early Childhood

 A dynamic daylong virtual event exploring the economic and social benefits of investing in young children.

 The Center for Business Champions (CBC) at Childhood Education International invites you to the Global Forum on Investing in Early Childhood: Business Support for a Thriving Economy & Social Wellbeing.
-This dynamic virtual event will convene global leaders, business innovators, policymakers, funders, and early childhood development (ECD) advocates to explore the economic and social benefits of investing in young children—and the powerful role businesses can play in shaping a thriving future for all.
+This dynamic virtual event will convene early childhood experts, practitioners, civil society leaders, business innovators, and policymakers to explore the economic and social benefits of investing in young children—and the powerful role businesses can play in shaping a thriving future for all.

-The daylong online forum will spotlight groundbreaking research on ECD’s impact on workforce readiness, economic growth, and societal wellbeing, while also showcasing practical models of business-ECD collaboration that deliver tangible, lasting change.
+The daylong online forum will spotlight groundbreaking research on Early Childhood Development (ECD)’s impact on workforce readiness, economic growth, and societal wellbeing, while also showcasing practical models of business-ECD collaboration that deliver tangible, lasting change.
 Participants will hear from distinguished speakers across sectors, including business executives, development organizations, and grassroots leaders who have successfully built partnerships that benefit children, families, and communities.

 Global Forum on Investing in Early Childhood: